CogFinance/Cog-Isolated-Lending/README.md

 ### Cog Pair

 Cog Pair is the main lending pool which powers Cog Finance.
 It is a relatively simple isolated lending pool which works to balance its interest rate to encourage utilization of the pool between a Minimum and Maximum utilization range.
-Asset shares are also implemented as an ERC20 for compatbility and composability.
+Asset shares are also implemented as an ERC20 for compatibility and composability.
 The contracts are implemented with emergency measures of both a 2 week timelock, and a pool deposit freeze mechanism.
 Cog Pools utilize interest rate epochs, directing fees earned to Protocol-Owned liquidity for 3 days after majors spikes in interest rates, this is done to discourage attacks which suddenly spike interest rates to liquidated borrowers at the gain of lenders.
-The ability to deposit is pausable through an EOA wallet with admin privledges, but upgradability is not possible.
+The ability to deposit is pausable through an EOA wallet with admin priviledges, but upgradability is not possible.

 #### Supported Interfaces
 - [ERC20](https://eips.ethereum.org/EIPS/eip-20)